cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 ##### Conjur security boundary

 The security boundary of the Secrets Provider is the Host identity it uses to authenticate to Conjur via the Conjur Kubernetes Authenticator Client.
-For full details on how the authentication process works, [please visit](*https://github.com/cyberark/conjur-authn-k8s-client*).
+For full details on how the authentication process works, please see [Conjur Kubernetes Authenticator Client](*https://github.com/cyberark/conjur-authn-k8s-client*).

 #### Controls